marnusw/react-css-transition-replace/README.md

  - The height of the container is set to that of the leaving component, and then immediately to that of the entering component, and the `{animation-name}-height` class is applied to it.

-This provides many possibilities for animating the replacement as illustrated in the following examples.
+This provides many possibilities for animating the replacement as illustrated in the examples below.

+It is also possible to remove the child component (i.e. leave `ReactCSSTransitionReplace` with no children) which will animate the `height` going to zero along with the `leave` transition.
+Similarly, a single child can be added to an empty `ReactCSSTransitionReplace`, triggering the inverse animation.

 ### Cross-fading two components